davetrave/discord-moderator-bot/README.md

 3. Type hello bot and the following text appears, set up is all DONE

-   "Hello, {your name}!
-I am the moderator bot. \nType !modhelp to be familiar with my commands."
+   `Hello, {your name}!
+I am the moderator bot. \nType !modhelp to be familiar with my commands.`

 4. Use the following commands in your Discord server: